quantsingularity/QuantumNest/docs/technical_documentation.md

 ### Component Structure

-The frontend is built with Next.js and follows a component-based architecture:
+The frontends are built with Next.js and follows a component-based architecture:

 - **Layout Components**: Define the overall structure of the application
     - `Layout.js`: Main layout wrapper